deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ### 6.1 When to use this procedure

 - 🔑 Users cannot access the cluster via kubectl after the LifeScienceAAI migration (August 2025)
-- 👥 Adding new team members to an existing cluster
 - 🔧 Modifying user permissions

 ### 6.2 Understanding KKP RBAC